AvaProtocol/OAK-docs/_docs/graphql-api.md

 - url: https://unpkg.com/graphiql/graphiql.min.css
 ---

-Welcome to OAK Insights, where we unleash the full potential of dApp developers building on top of OAK's automation infrastructure.
+Welcome to Ava Protocol Insights, where we unleash the full potential of dApp developers building on top of Ava Protocol's automation infrastructure.
 We are thrilled to introduce our GraphQL Data API, a cutting-edge data solution designed to address the limitations and challenges faced by developers.
-This revolutionary product offers a comprehensive GraphQL Data API that streamlines interactions with the OAK blockchain, empowering developers and dramatically reducing the development costs associated with dApp creation.
+This revolutionary product offers a comprehensive GraphQL Data API that streamlines interactions with the Ava Protocol blockchain, empowering developers and dramatically reducing the development costs associated with dApp creation.

 To gain a deeper understanding of the capabilities and data formats of the GraphQL Data API, explore the examples provided below.